-Tucked away in the tropical forest of Guerrero, Pozas Azules de Atzala is a hidden gem of Mexico.
+Tucked away in the tropical forest of Guerrero, the Pozas Azules de Atzala Taxco are a hidden gem of Mexico.
 Translated, the Blue Pools of Atzala are a sequence of naturally occurring waterfalls and pools near the stunning Pueblo Magico of Taxco.
 And, for just a small entrance fee, you can swim in the aqua blue waters of this off-the-beaten-path attraction.

 Intrigued?
 Keep reading to find out how to get there, what you need to know and my top tips for the best experience!

-Pozas Azules de Atzala is just a short drive from the pretty town of Taxco, in the central Mexican state of Guerrero.
+Las Pozas Azules de Atzala are just a short drive from the pretty town of Taxco, in the central Mexican state of Guerrero.
+See the location on Google Maps here.
 Taxco itself is a 3-hour drive from Mexico City and Toluca, with Cuernavaca slightly closer.

 How to get to Pozas Azules from Taxco